DETAILED ACTION

 Response to Amendment

-The amendments filed with the written response received on November 6, 2025 have been considered and an action on the merits follows.
-As directed by the amendment, claims 1-6 and 8-13 have been amended; claims 3, 4 and 11 are withdrawn from further consideration; and claim 14 has been added.
+The amendments filed with the written response received on April 6, 2026 (referenced by the RCE filed on April 29, 2026 as its accompanying response) have been considered and an action on the merits follows.
+As directed by the amendment: claims 1, 2, 4, 5 and 13 have been amended; claims 3, 4 and 11 are withdrawn from further consideration.
 Accordingly, claims 1-14 are pending in this application, with an action on the merits to follow regarding claims 1, 2, 5-10 and 12-14.

 Claim Rejections - 35 USC § 102